elkromer/markdown/TCL-LISTS.md

 => a {{g h} e} c
 ```

-Think of the middle arguments to `lset` like this: *The first middle element is the element index in the list variable which should be replaced.
+Think of the middle arguments to `lset` like this: *The middle element is the element index in this list which should be replaced.
 If a sublist is at that location, the second middle argument specifies the element in the sublist which should be replaced.*

 ### concat